univention/ucsschool-id-connector/docs/source/admin.rst

    Simplified overview of the id-connector

-The |iIDC| replication system is composed of four components:
+The |IDC| replication system is composed of four components:

 1. An *LDAP server* containing user data.
 2. A process on the data source UCS server,